Adari-Harsha/MachineLearning-/README.md

 # MachineLearning-
-Machine learning algorithms without using sklearn library.
++ Machine learning algorithms without using sklearn library.
-All of these are the coding excercies in University of Koblenz.
++ All of these are the coding excercies given in University of Koblenz.